-After relegation to League Two in 2013, The Iron passed us on the way up as Boro’ went down the next year.
-Scunthorpe United did seem to go from (relative) strength to strength in the seasons that followed; finishing third in League One and missing out on promotion by four points in 2016-7, before making the playoffs again in the 2017-8 season with their fifth place finish.
+The 2012-3 campaign saw us trade 1-0 wins as the Iron tumbled down into League Two.
+As they came back up, Boro’ were on the way down themselves.
+It felt like that would be it for a while too.
+As they went from strength to strength in the seasons that followed, they finished third in League One and missing out on promotion by four points in 2016-7.
+A year later and they made the playoffs again.
 But then it all went badly wrong; relegated back down to League Two at the end of the 2018-9 campaign.

-Scunthorpe United Travel Information – Distance: 156 miles
+How to get to Scunthorpe United – Travel Information – Distance: 156 miles

 Scunthorpe United’s ground is handily located at the end of the journey from Stevenage, sited just off the end of the M181.
 To get there in the first place, take the northbound A1 and leave at Junction 35, taking the third exit on the roundabout for the eastbound M18.
 Leave the motorway at Junction 5 and take the third exit on the roundabout for the M180 towards Scunthorpe.